You have probably seen people who have Down syndrome. They have certain physical

 most kids who have it will grow into adulthood.

-continue to do research in the hope of finding ways to prevent Down syndrome or at
+Scientists continue to do research in the hope of finding ways to prevent Down

 What's Life Like for Kids With Down Syndrome?

 Many kids with Down syndrome go to regular schools and may attend regular classes.